ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 #### 3.1.
 Create a function called "playGame()" to run the Chick Dance Revolution game.

 Then, go back to your index.html and look for the play button.
-In this button, add the attribute "onclick=playGame()".
+In this button, add the attribute ```onclick=playGame()```.
 This is another way to add an event listener besides just doing it in JavaScript.
 With this in place, if a user presses the button, the playGame() function will execute.

 Head back to script.js.
-Within the playGame() function, we are going to focus on making arrows move in response to a premade array of moves.
+Within the playGame() function, we are going to focus on making the music board arrows move in response to a premade array of moves.
 To do this, let's first assign values to the moves array that we created at the top of the file.

 #### 3.2.
 Creating moves

-Make a for loop that runs however many iterations you want the game to be.
+At the top of the script.js file below your "currentMove" variable statement, make a for loop that runs however many iterations you want the game to be.
 For instance, the for loop could run 30 times for 30 moves.
+Do not use the "currentMove" to iterate through the for loop!

 Within this for loop, add the following code:
 ```